Tension Seeking Resolution (The Law of Polarity)

 In my eyes, until you learn how to test as well as you can code, you are continually at odds with the law of polarity.

-Expect the eventual slingshot of entropy.
+But expect the eventual slingshot of entropy.
 Expect that your code will come back to bite you.

 Because believe me, reality does not discriminate.